 For example, an image analysis workstation may be required to estimate the precision of its measurements and confirm they meet a certain target.
 For cross-sectional claims, the bias of the actors’ measurements must be compared against the assumptions used in the claim statement.
 For longitudinal claims, the assumption of linearity must be assessed, along with estimates of the slope of a regression line of the measured vs. true biomarker values.

-When the performance of an actor device can be expected to be much better than the required performance value, then a small sample size may be adequate to properly power the study to verify that the actor’s imaging device conforms with the requirement.
+When the performance of an actor device can be expected to be much better than the required performance value, then a small sample size may be adequate to properly power the study to verify that the actor’s imaging device conforms to the requirement.
 If an actor’s imaging device has precision very close to the required performance value, then larger studies would be needed to reach adequate confidence that the actor meets the requirement.

 For example, if groundwork studies have shown that the RC for most actors is about 7% and if the performance requirement in the Profile is set at 10%, then a study with 30 subjects is needed to test that the actor meets the profile requirements [1].
 Alternatively, if the performance requirement in the Profile was set at 8%, then a study with nearly 200 subjects would be needed to show conformance of such actors.